GuglioIsStupid/ProjectLove/README.md

 idk i thought the name fits,,,
 "Project Diva" ...
 "Project Love" (Cuz,,,, project diva maps in love2d?? idk,,)

+Right now most things are in 1 file, due to it being just a "proof of concept" (is that the right thing?) currently...

 # NOTE